skr-v/PixelArtDCL/README.md

 # Remote mural

-A scene that uses a server and a REST API to sync a scene state amongst multiple users.
+A scene that uses a server (mongodb) and a REST API to sync a scene state amongst multiple users.
 You can paint pixels in a mural that other users can see.
 The colors of each pixel are stored in a remote server.

 - Create a REST server
 - Call REST API